This page may contain affiliate links. Read my full disclosure here.

 So I did some experimenting and also remembered that frozen bananas make a creamy, smooth texture.

 Together I added the bananas with plain Greek yogurt and a splash of coconut, and voila, the perfect consistency!
-I always have a big thing of plain Greek yogurt in my fridge.
-I use it for everything from breakfast bowls to a substitute for sour cream.

 I added strawberries because that is what I had in my refrigerator, but feel free to swap any fresh fruit for a little variety in this recipe.